rhomobile/rhomobile-docs/docs/en/edge/guide/visualstudio.md

 NOTE: You may use your computer keyboard with Windows Phone 8 emulator.
 By default it is disabled, but you can enable it pressing **PgUp** key.
 While it is enabled a device rotation simulation is not supported.
 To rotate device you need to disable keyboard support pressing **PgDown** key.
 Look [MSDN page](http://msdn.microsoft.com/en-us/library/ff754352(v=vs.92).aspx) for much more details on this topic.

+NOTE: There is no dialog or log-in prompt for RhoMobile.com displayed within the IDE.
+To create an account you will need to do so via RhoMobile.com, to log in you will have to do so through the command line or in RhoStudio.

 ### Run application device using command line:

         $rake run:wp8:device